Skip to contents

 This problem might be due to an incorrect package installation or an incorrect database placement.

-Possible solution 1: make sure that you cloned the repo.
+Possible solution 1: ensure that you cloned the repo.
 Check the instructions here.

-Possible solution 2: make sure that you placed the database in the folder you are specifying.
+Possible solution 2: ensure that you placed the database in the folder you are specifying.
 It can be, that if you extracted the database from a zip folder, an intermediate folder has appeared.
 In addition:

 • In case you are using the gcamreport package following the R installation, try to copy the whole path to your data, for instance db_path = C:\Users\username\Documents\path\to\your\database if you are using a Windows distribution.